To enhance local affordability. To foster inclusive communities.

 Facilitating collaboration between cities and counties

-In some jurisdictions, city and county governments have distinct responsibilities for addressing housing needs within the same geography.
-This relationship can sometimes be challenging to navigate, but a thoughtful city-county partnership can help both entities advance their housing goals.
-Learn more about city-county collaboration.
+In some jurisdictions, city and county governments have distinct responsibilities for addressing housing needs, a relationship that can sometimes be challenging to navigate.
+Learn how jurisdictions can improve city-county collaboration.

 Working with philanthropy in the development of local housing strategies